Nesquiko/AIS-Logger/README.md

 ## Log

 - 1.0
-	- basic functionality.
+	- Basic functionality.
 Automatic logging into AIS.
 - 2.0
 	- On/Off toggle.
+- 2.1
+	- Indication of saving.